unm-historiography/metahistory/essays/classical-antiquity/polybius.md

 >   It is only by the interweaving and comparison of all the parts with
 > each other that noting their resemblances and differences, we reach a
 > stage where we are able to do a general review and thus derive both
-> benefit and pleasure from history.”
+> benefit and pleasure from history.”McGing, 156

 Throughout the *Histories*, Polybius expresses his hatred for monographs, the detailed study of a single subject or event.
 This is because he believes that the historian would never be able to understand the world as a whole through these means.
 Through these universal histories, he explained political entities, events, and the geography and used this to explain how actions within one city-state would affect others.
 This new theory of history might have been thought about as Greek City-states were declining under the power of Rome as they were spreading their influence across the world.
 It was through his work of universal histories that he hoped to achieve a way to explain how the land was conquered by the Romans by describing the events that lead to the weakening of the city-state.